BloomBooks/BloomReader-Lite/packages/mobile/README.md

 If you're on a Windows machine, it'll let you enter the keystore dialog and then it'll fail when it starts building (because only Linux + Mac are supported).
 Even though it doesn't finish building, the keystore will still be generated and you're good to go.

 For iOS, if you're on a windows machine, you can start a cloud build (`yarn eas build -platform ios --profile {desiredProfile}`), fill out the dialogs, and then when it starts uploading your build to the cloud, you can cancel it.
 It'll still save the credential information and now your non-interactive builds on the Github action runner will be able to pick up the information.

-### Possibly Deprecated Development Notes

-After updating something in the "shared" package, you often need to manually Restart Typescript Server (use Ctrl+Shift+P in Visual Studio) before it gets the updates, unfortunately.
-I'm not sure why it has trouble picking it up.
-I guess it may have something to do with using a local package.
-(Typescript path alias picked up the updates almost instantly)

 ### Tunnel